Senate Republicans push to confirm court pick Barrett despite Trump's COVID-19 status | Politics

 Senate Republicans push to confirm court pick Barrett despite Trump's COVID-19 status

 Senate Republicans said on Friday they will carry on with the confirmation process for U.S. Supreme Court nominee Amy Coney Barrett despite President Donald Trump's positive COVID-19 test, with Judiciary Committee hearings still set to begin on Oct.
-12. "I think we can move forward," Senate Majority Leader Mitch McConnell told radio talk show host Hugh Hewitt.
+12. "I think we can move forward," Senate Majority Leader Mitch McConnell told radio talk show host Hugh Hewitt, even as senior Democrats urged caution.

 The Republican president has asked that the Senate confirm Barrett, a federal appeals court judge, by the Nov.
 3 election, which would forge a 6-3 conservative majority on the top U.S. judicial body.
 "Our biggest enemy, obviously, is ... the coronavirus, keeping everybody healthy and well and in place to do our job," McConnell added.